Etui of the private individual

 Used to measure, keep, and indicate time, clocks and timekeeping tools are amongst the oldest human inventions, they respond to our need for quantifying intervals of time shorter than natural units (day, lunar month, year).
-Althoughclocks in public buildings no longer govern the rhythm of daily life the way they once did in schools, factories, or churches, the same notion of time remains the basis for socioeconomic order worldwide.
+Although clocks in public buildings no longer govern the rhythm of daily life the way they once did in schools, factories, churches, the same notion of time remains the basis of socioeconomic order worldwide.
 In juridical matters, time also gages the relationship between how grievous a misdeed is deemed, and the sentence that ensues for the accused individual.

-Composed of twelve Swiss made wall clocks, the piece titled Two revolutions a daywas originally intended as an art project for the most recent facilities of Zurich’s criminal police.
-Nys’ modified clocks borrow the corporate identity of the Kriminalpolizei by using the signature bright orange colour found on their vehicles.
-The shape of the black index on the dial of the clocks is based on the outline of the artist’s third phalange; a reference to antiquity where this finger represented the phallus and was therefore named digitus impudicus, which became known as a symbol of contempt in many cultures.
+Composed of twelve Swiss made wall clocks, the piece titled Two revolutions a day was originally intended as an art project for the most recent facilities of Zurich’s criminal police.
+Ny’s modified clocks borrow the corporate identity of the Kriminalpolitzei by using the signature bright orange colour found on their vehicles.
+The shape of the black index on the dial of the clocks is based on the outline of the artist’s third phalange; a reference to antiquity where this finger represented the phallus and was therefore named digits impudicus, which became know as a symbol of contempt in many cultures.

-As “private individuals,” our use of everyday objects results in traces left on the belongings of the domestic interiors we inhabit.
-“To dwell means to leave traces”1 The majority of these traces are also the fingerprints used by the police during investigations.
+As “private individuals”, our use of everyday objects results in traces left on the belongings of the domestic interiors we inhabit.
+“To dwell means to leave traces” (1).
+The majority of these traces are also the fingerprints used by the police during investigations.
 Still today, fingerprints are the most fundamental and reliable “tools” used to identify individuals.
-Oftentimes, artworks tend to escape these repeated manipulations, “they are not subject to the use of living creatures”2and like the moving arms of clock behind glass, they reside traceless in their Gehäuseas if unaffected by touch and the passage of time.
+Oftentimes, artworks tent to escape these repeated manipulations, “they are not subject to the use of living creatures”(2) and like the moving arms of clock behind glass, they reside traceless in their Gehäuse as if unaffected by touch and the passage of time.

-In 1940, German Jewish philosopher and cultural critic Walter Benjamin committed suicide on the French–Spanish border in fear of being captured by Nazis.
+In 1940, German Jewish philosopher and cultural critic Walter Benjamin committed suicide on the border between France and Spain in fear of being captured by Nazis.
 In 1934, under the pseudonym Detlef Holz, Benjamin published an essay titled “Auf die Minute” (On the Minute) in the Frankfurter Zeitung.
 In this text, he described his first experience in a radio studio.
-By 1934, the German government had gained full control over radio broadcasting stations, and each management board had to include a representative directly delegated by the interior minister to supervise the programing.
+By 1934, the German national socialist government had gained full control over radio broadcasting stations, and each management board had to include a representative directly delegated by the interior minister to supervise the programing.